Counseling in Sacramento, CA

 I’m also a faculty member at a local university, teaching in the Master's of Science in Counseling program, and in the past have served as President for the California Association of Marriage and Family Therapists, Sacramento.

-Sadly- people that have been given the gift to help others selflessly are also often times neglecting themselves and their relationships.
-"Rage to Rivers" is often how my clients describe what they experience.
-The "rage" is a short fuse or unhealthy coping skill- think anger, tone of voice, mood and additions.
-The "rivers" being the sadness, shame and guilt that follows because you feel hopeless to resolve what is going on inside of you.
-There is hope and help- you just have to walk through the door.
+Sadly - people that have been given the gift to help others selflessly are also often times neglecting themselves and their relationships.
+"Rage to Rivers" is often how my clients describe what they are experiencing.
+The "rage" is a short fuse or unhealthy coping skill - think anger, tone of voice, mood and addictions.
+With the "rivers" being the sadness, shame and guilt that follows because you feel hopeless to resolve what is going on inside of you.
+There is hope and help - you just have to walk through the door.

 I work with couples, individuals, and children.
 I believe that by creating a therapeutic relationship that is comforting and encouraging, the self can be explored.
 I'm passionate about bringing peace, happiness, love, hope, security, and self-confidence back to the client and bringing out the strengths the couple's relationship already has and working through the struggles they may not be aware of.